wills106/homeassistant-solax-modbus/docs/sofar-faq.md

 There was an issue in recent firmware versions (introduced at around V110000) that cause the firmware communication to fail after a few hours.
 Install a newer firmware of at least version V110051.

-## I am using the LSW-3 Wifi Stick Logger, but ModBus TCP does not work
+## I am using either the LSW-3 or LSE-3 stick logger, but my inverter's app does not receive any updates any more

-Even though also on the LSW-3 Wifi Stick Logger shows that port 8899 is open, Modbus TCP connection attempts time out.

-We recommend using a RS-485 Modbus TCP adaptor instead.
+This is the known drawback, when using the working mode 'Transparency'.
+If you need to keep the SolarMan/SofarView/... app running while being able to use this integration at the same time, we recommend to use an RS485 adaptor instead.
+See the [Sofar installation](sofar-installation.md) for more details.

+## I am using the LSW-3 Wifi stick logger, but the integration is receiving no values

+The LSE-3 Wifi stick logger only works, when the working mode is set to 'Transparency'.
+See the [Sofar installation](sofar-installation.md) for more details.

-## I am using the LSE-3 LAN Stick Logger, but the port 8899 is not open
+## I am using the LSE-3 LAN stick logger, but the port 8899 is not open

 Running a port scanner like nmap on the LSE-3's IP address does not report port 8899 as being open.

-I have seen that it might take a while until the port 8899 gets opened by the LAN Stick Logger.
+I have seen that it might take a while until the port 8899 gets opened by the LAN stick logger.
 Try again the next day.

-If that does still not help check the LAN Stick Loggers Firmware: Open the web interface at `http://\<LSE-3 IP Address\>` and on the 'Status' page expand the 'Device Information'.
+If that does still not help check the LAN stick loggers Firmware: Open the web interface at `http://\<LSE-3 IP Address\>` and on the 'Status' page expand the 'Device Information'.
 Check that the Firmware version is 'ME_0D_270A_1.09' or newer.

 ## Using the LSE-3 logger stick, write requests fail with errors.

-You are using the LSE-3 logger stick to connect home assistant to your Sofar Solar inverter.
+You are using the LSE-3 logger stick to connect home assistant to your Sofar Solar inverter and you are using the working mode 'Data collection'.
 When setting values you get error messages like the following:

 `Modbus Error: [Input/Output] ERROR: No response received after 3 retries`